freqtrade/freqtrade/docs/installation.md

 #### 7. (Optional) Post-installation Tasks

-You can also optionally setup the bot to run as a `systemd` service and configure it to send the log messages to the `syslog`/`rsyslog` or `journald` daemons.
+On Linux, as an optional post-installation task, you can setup the bot to run as a `systemd` service.
 See [Advanced Post-installation Tasks](advanced-setup.md) for details.

 ------